 - Guide to Residential Living and/or Student Occupancy Agreement - Students are expected to treat each other, as well as professional and student

-staff members, with respect at all times and to adhere to residence life regulations
+staff members, with respect at all times and to adhere to residence life regulations.
+Students

-as described in the Guide to Residential Living and/or Student Occupancy Agreement.
-Students residing in University Affiliated Housing are expected to abide by the
+residing in University Affiliated Housing are expected to abide by the terms of the

-terms of the Housing Occupancy Agreement.
-Violations of this offense include, but
+Housing Occupancy Agreement.
+Violations of this offense include, but are not limited

-are not limited to, the following: (a) guest visitation policy, including but not
+to, the following: (a) guest visitation policy, including but not limited to extended

-limited to extended visits, lack of roommate consent, number of allowable guests,
+visits, lack of roommate consent, number of allowable guests, and responsibility for

-and responsibility for actions of guests, (b) cooking, (c) use and/or possession of
+actions of guests, (b) cooking, (c) use and/or possession of incendiary or combustible

-incendiary or combustible materials and devices, (d) removal or tampering with window
+materials and devices, (d) removal or tampering with window screens, (e) Courtesy/Quiet

-and/or building facilities/fire protection systems, and/or (h) any other reasonably
+protection systems, and/or (h) any other reasonably publicized housing-related policies.

 - Community Responsibility - Students who engage in off campus behavior that is disruptive to the West Chester